SOLIDWORKS Advanced Part Modeling Training

 - Multibody Design Techniques

 - Advanced Sweeping

-- Introduction to Loft and Boundary Features
+- Introduction to Lofts and Boundary Features

-- Advanced Loft and Boundary Features
+- Advanced Lofts and Boundary Features

-- Advanced Filleting and Other Features
+- and Advanced Filleting and Other Features.

 The SOLIDWORKS Part Modeling training guide will be supplied at the beginning of class and is yours to keep.